Zogen/PantryBuddy/README.md

 - **Data Persistence**: All user data is stored locally using an SQLite database for offline access and reliability.
 - **Smart Additions**: Prevents duplicate entries by updating quantities of existing items instead of duplicating them.
 - **API Call Optimization**: Implements caching for recipe suggestions to reduce unnecessary API requests and improve performance.
+- **Responsive & Persistent UI**: All dialogs and screens adapt to different screen sizes and orientations, remain persistent across rotations.
+- **Night Mode Ready**: Supports both light and dark themes with appropriate color contrasts and drawables.

 ## System Requirements